San Diego Zoo Safari Park: Condor Ridge

 Condor Ridge displays endangered North American desert wildlife.
-The featured species are California condors (the Wild Animal Park was the key force in the recovery effort for these birds and this is one of the only places in the world where the public can see them in captivity) and desert bighorn sheep.
+The featured species are California condors and desert bighorn sheep.
+The park is noted for its breeding program; it was the key force in the recovery effort for the birds.
+It is one of the only places in the world where the public can see the species in captivity.
 Other species displayed include Aplomado falcons, San Clemente loggerhead shrikes, thick-billed parrots, ocelots, bald eagles, Harris's hawks, squirrels, burrowing owls, prairie dogs, black footed ferrets, magpies, and desert tortoises.

 African Woods and African Outpost

 Formerly known as Heart of Africa, these are two of the park's major exhibits.
 Visitors go down a trail which replicates habitats in Africa.
 The exhibit begins in African Woods with scrub animals - vultures, lesser kudu, and giant eland.
-It then progresses to the forest (okapi, red-flanked duikers, gerenuk, steenbok, demoiselle cranes, kori bustard, and wattled cranes).
+It then progresses to the forest (okapi, red-flanked duikers, gerenuk, steenbok, demoiselle cranes, kori bustard, blue cranes, and wattled cranes).
 The path then leads to African Outpost, which features plains animals - bontebok, warthogs, bat-eared foxes, secretary birds, yellow-billed storks, ground hornbills, cheetahs, and nyala - against a backdrop of the open-range East Africa exhibit.
 A central lagoon has lesser and greater flamingos, waterfowl, an island with colobus monkeys, and an interpretive research camp on a separate island.

 Tours and rides

 The park formerly operated a monorail line, the Wgasa Bush Line, which ran clockwise through the Wild Animal Park.
 The name of the monorail was originally chosen by chief designer Chuck Faust as a profane inside joke, with "WGASA" being an acronym for "who gives a shit anyway".
 Zoo officials later came up with a backronym for the name, saying that it stood for "World’s Greatest Animal Show Anywhere".

 The Monorail line has been retired, partially due to high maintenance costs, and in March 2007 the Journey into Africa attraction, now renamed Africa Tram, opened.
 The Africa Tram tour runs counterclockwise and brings visitors to the field exhibits to see wildlife from different parts of Africa.
 In addition, another route is planned to bring visitors through the Asian field exhibits and into eight new ones that will house a variety of African animals from rock hyrax to Hartmann's mountain zebras.
-The tour utilizes a wheeled tram that runs on biofuel instead of a monorail.
+The tour uses a wheeled tram that runs on biofuel instead of a monorail.

 As well as the tram, the park has also added a tethered balloon ride that allows visitors to see the plains exhibits from 400 ft (~21 giraffes) in the air.
 The balloon ride is not included in the entrance fee.